ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 -   the "presentation" describes the cell visual.
 For example, `text`, `anchor`, or `progress`
 -   the "variant" can be different configurations of those presentations.
 For example, `numeric-text` or `date-text`.

+Column names should always include the presentation.
+In the case where a column has an "implicit variant" (i.e. simple/primitive/intuitive type for a given presentation), the name may leave out the variant.
+For example, `nimble-table-column-progress` has a presentation "progress" and an implicit variant of "number".

 Some potential column names following this convention are listed below.

 ```